On the parton picture of Froissart asymptotic behavior: 1. Introduction

-In section {\bf 2} we consider a simple example of $(2+1_{\bot})D$ dimensional QCD witch is soft and can contain 1-dim saturated \Fd.
-In this case the corresponding \Fd is asymptotically gray and as a result the transparency is not boost-invariant.
+In Section 2 we consider a simple example of $(2+1_{\bot})D$ dimensional QCD which is soft and in its high energy behavior can contain 1-dim saturated \Fd.
+In this case the corresponding \Fd is asymptotically grey and as a result the transparency calculated in collisions of two \Fd is not boost-invariant.

-In the section {\bf 3} we briefly summarize what can be expected about the parton structure of \Fd in 4D~~QCD.
+In Sections 3 and 4 we briefly summarize the main asymptotic properties of \F - disks that one can expect in 4D~~QCD~.~ We also consider in some details the collision of two such \Fd and describe the characteristic properties of corresponding amplitudes and cross-sections.

-In the section {\bf 4} we consider the collision of two such \Fd's and describe the properties of some amplitudes and cross-sections.
+In the Section 5 we calculate the transparency in the process of two \Fd collisions.
+We find that it is not boost invariant in configurations when two \Fd collide with their grey edges.

-In the section {\bf 5} we calculate the transparency of \Fd in process of there collision.
-We find that it is not boost invariant in configurations when two \Fd collide with there gray borders.
+In the Section 6 we consider the behavior of various central diffractive processes with Froissarons behavior in the regge approach.
+It is interesting, because such processes take place at the edge of \Fd, where we meat some troubles with the boost-invariance of $T$ in the parton approach.
+Here we also find that the calculated cross-sections violate unitarity, and special conditions need to be imposed on regge vertexes to avoid such difficulties.

-Section {\bf 6} contains some concluding comments.
+Section 7 contains some concluding comments.